Sirex wood wasp

 • Mature larvae pupate close to the bark surface and adults emerge about 3 weeks later.

-• Adults live for only a few days.
-Present from late November to April, they are most numerous in January to February.
-Life cycle is about a year or sometimes longer.
-The potential for warmer temperatures in subtropical regions to produce 2 yearly generations is concerning.
+• The life cycle is about a year or sometimes longer.
+The potential for warmer temperatures in subtropical regions to enable 2-yearly generations is concerning.

 • Other biological controls available for Queensland are the parasitic wasps Ibalia leucospoides and Megarhyssa nortoni.